 Depending on market mechanisms to promote and sustain a healthy competitive environment in the DNS market.

-But ALAC cannot accept the removal of the leading “Where feasible and appropriate”.
+ALAC cannot accept the removal of the leading “Where feasible and appropriate”.
 ICANN has a responsibility to uphold the public interest, and to do that it must be able to make value judgements as to when the open market mechanisms are sufficient and when it must intervene.
 Adding the word “healthy” is not sufficient to accomplish that.

 Moreover, the ALAC notes that the reference to Consumer trust is removed.
 The Affirmation of Commitments says that ICANN will “promote competition, consumer trust, and consumer choice in the DNS marketplace”.
 This is a general statement and not just in reference to the expansion of the name space.
 This commitment must be put in the Bylaws and not omitted and the commitment must clearly reference all gTLD and not just those associated with name space expansion.
 Leaving it to the Consumer Trust Review to monitor, and then only for the name space expansion, is not sufficient.